the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/typescript.md

   ));
 ~~~~~~~

 The `onRemoveItem` function is typed twice for the `ItemProps` and `ListProps`.
 To be more accurate, you *could* extract this to a standalone defined `OnRemoveItem` TypeScript type and reuse it for both `onRemoveItem` prop type definitions.
 Note, however, that development becomes increasingly difficult as components are split up into different files.
-That’s why we will keep the duplication here.
+That's why we will keep the duplication here.

 Since we already have the `Story` and `Stories` types, we can repurpose them for other components.
 Add the `Story` type to the callback handler in the `App` component: